Start a Pre-Fabricated Houses Trading Business in Dubai

 All goods traded must comply with UAE conformity requirements enforced by ESMA, the Emirates Authority for Standardisation and Metrology, which governs product standards for construction materials and structures

-Import and re-export shipments require a customs registration number obtained through Dubai Customs, which is linked directly to the free zone trading licence
+Import and re-export shipments require a customs registration number obtained through Dubai Customs, which is linked directly to the free zone trading license

-Annual licence renewal is mandatory.
+Annual license renewal is mandatory.
 Late renewal incurs financial penalties and can affect the validity of employee and investor visa status

-Sales to UAE mainland customers may require the appointment of a local distributor or the obtaining of a dual licence, depending on the volume and nature of transactions
+Sales to UAE mainland customers may require the appointment of a local distributor or the obtaining of a dual license, depending on the volume and nature of transactions

 Commercial Opportunity and Profit Considerations